 Candidates for admission in English are asked to send two essays in to College in advance of their interviews.
 Candidates will usually have two interviews.
 One will be with the Director of Studies and another English Studies Fellow, the second with two other Fellows, either in English or a related subject.
 Candidates are asked to complete a short written 'quiz' in College before their interviews.
 This is not a test and is not graded, it is used instead to get you thinking about some of the issues that will come up in your interviews and to help get the conversation going.

 Applicants will also need to take a written assessment.
 The assessment for English is a pre-interview assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you (for most applicants this will be your school or college).
-Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October 2018.
-The pre-interview assessments this year will take place on 2 November 2018.
-More information about registering for the assessment can be found here.
+Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October 2020.
+The pre-interview assessments this year will take place on 4 November 2020.
+More information about registering for the assessment can be found on the Cambridge Undergraduate Study website.